+Nevada law does still impose certain restrictions on the practice of abortion.
 NRS 201.120 is the Nevada law that makes illegal abortions a felony.
-Licensed physicians are allowed to perform abortions and prescribe the abortion pill.
+Specifically, only licensed physicians are allowed to perform abortions or to prescribe the abortion pill.
 Otherwise, terminating a pregnancy is forbidden.
-The statute states:

 A person who: